peterkahumu/Expense-tracker-system/README.md

-# Assignment Title: Building The Expense Tracker Application Interface
+# Building The Expense Tracker Application Interface

 ## Assignment Description:
 In this assignment, you will utilize your knowledge of HTML and CSS to create an expense tracker website.
 Your website will showcase a landing page, registration and login page, add, edit and view expenses pages.
 This assignment will help you practice structuring web pages using HTML and styling them with CSS.